marouenbg/VFFVA/README.md

 Contact: [Marouen Ben Guebila](mailto:marouen.b.guebila@gmail.com)

 ### Usage
-The supported languages are: C (veryfastFVA.c) with wrappers in  MATLAB (VFFVA.m) and Python (VFFVA.py)
+The supported languages are: C (veryfastFVA.c) with wrappers in  MATLAB (VFFVA.m) and Python (VFFVA.py).
+IBM CPLEX has stopped its support for MATLAB since version 12.10, therefore VFFVA can be an alternative to access new CPLEX versions through its C API.

 Please refer to the [documentation](https://vffva.readthedocs.io/en/latest/) and the [UserGuide](UserGuide.md) for veryfastFVA (VFFVA) usage.